abdullahemad12/Cranberry-Btree/README.md

 <b>4. void* cbt_delete(cranbtree_t* bt, int key);</b>

 Description: deletes an object from the tree with a search key "key".
+It will fail if it was called on a cloned cranbtree unless the tree was detached.

 parameter:
 - cranbtree_t* bt: pointer to the cranbtree structure.